 Depending on your fitness goal, walking can help maintain your weight or even lose weight.
 Reducing body weight helps lower the impact on joints.
 Your body needs energy for all types of movements.
-Daily calorie needs differ from person to person and are affected by factors like your weight, gender and activity level.
-Fun fact, walking one mile burns around 100 calories.
+Daily calorie needs differ from person to person and are affected by factors like your weight, gender, and activity level.
+Fun fact, walking one-mile burns around 100 calories.
 If you want to intensify your walk to burn more calories, try walking on an incline.
-Walking on an incline also increases your leg muscle activation and strengthen your glutes, hamstrings and calves.
+Walking on an incline also increases your leg muscle activation and strengthens your glutes, hamstrings, and calves.

 Strengthens the heart